 Hand-forged v.s.
-"Machine-forged" Knives, What's the Difference?
+"Machine-forged" Knives: What's the Difference?

 But... are they handmade?
-That’s often the first question raised about some of these lines.
+That’s often the first question raised by knife nerds about some of these lines.
 What does it mean when we use that phrase?
 What makes a knife handmade?
 It’s actually pretty tough to define.
 A lot of folks might say that handmade knives need to be “Hammer Forged” - that the blade needs to be pounded into shape by a blacksmith - but is this the only kind of knife that is truly Handmade?

 One could easily argue either side, but the truth is, there are a lot of viable ways to make great knives.
 If you thumb through the pages of The Knifenerd Guide to Japanese Knives, or watch Springhammer, or even just read some of our other blogs, it becomes clear that what we're really focused on is quality craftsmanship.
 We’re passionate about high-quality knives that perform very well, hold edges nicely, and speak to their users on a level that goes beyond stats and figures - and make no mistake - there are many ways to make this happen!

-Roller forging is a technique utilized by the aforementioned folks at Haruyuki.
+Roller forging is a technique utilized by many knife makers.
 By adopting modern technologies, they can transpose a great deal of the virtues our blacksmiths adhere to into a much more streamlined process.
 How does this work?
 Imagine a pasta dough roller with a hand crank.
 It works by having two cylinders spinning in tandem that roll out your dough into a thin sheet.
 Now imagine a tool that does this with hot steel billets...
-Presto, you’ve got a thin, tapered, and forged piece of Japanese steel with which one can produce a kickass knife (just like Nonna used to make)!
+Presto, you’ve got a thin, consistent sheet of forged steel from which you can cut knives (just like Nonna used to make).
 The actual shape (santoku, gyuto, etc.) is then punched out of this rolled billet using a big cookie-cutter-esque machine to ensure consistency.
-From that point on, the knives are entirely finished by hand.
-Finishing, engraving, handle-fitting, sharpening, and quality control are all done the old-fashioned way, exactly how a blacksmith would.
-The only real difference is the forging method.

 Forging knife steel using this method is actually one of the most similar methods to hammer forging steel on an empirical level.
 The biggest difference is that it requires much less manual labor.
 Less manual labor means less time.
 Less time means less money.
 Simple economics!
 We consider these roller forged knives to be some of the absolute best when it comes to getting some serious bang for your buck.